benjaminsnorris/bennorris.com/_drafts/shiny-thoughts.md

 My therapist nearly smacked her head.
 “No!
 You won’t do that!
 The whole problem is that you spend hours and hours thinking about something instead of being honest with what you actually feel about it in the moment.”

-As soon as she pointed that out, I recognized immediately where the thought had come from to proceed as I had in the past.
+As soon as she pointed that out, I recognized immediately where the thought had come from.
 I told her, “Oh, I get it!
 That was a shiny thought.
 You know in the third Hunger Games book when Peeta plays ‘Real or Not Real?’ and realizes the manipulated memories seemed shiny?
 That thought to wait a week and then propose something was shiny.
 Just like last week when I was getting stuck on a word or wanting to ask clarifying questions.”

 I realized that I had the perfect, albeit fictional, illustration of what I was experiencing.

 ### Hunger Games

-In case you are not familiar with the Hunger Games reference, I thought I would include some passages.
+In case you are not familiar with the [Hunger Games](https://en.m.wikipedia.org/wiki/The_Hunger_Games) reference, I thought I would include some passages.
 If you already know exactly what I’m talking about, feel free to skip this section.

 At the end of book 2, Peeta is captured by the evil government.
 In book 3, he is rescued, but they discover he had been brainwashed and tortured with a technique called “hijacking.”